401k Retirement Distribution Rules and Options

 You may choose to:

-- take a lump sum distribution
+- Take a lump sum distribution.

-- leave your money in the 401k
+- Leave your money in the 401k.

-- roll the money into a self-directed IRA
+- Roll the money into a self-directed IRA.

-1. Lump sum distribution.
+1. Take a lump sum distribution.

-Taking out all of your money is the quickest way to get at your money, but it triggers two disadvantages.
 First, because all that money will be added to your taxable income, it could push you into tax brackets meant for the wealthy.
-Second, the law requires that the IRS withhold 20% that will be applied to your next year’s tax bill.
+Second, the law requires that the IRS withhold 20%, which will be applied to your next year’s tax bill.

 Unless your plan forbids it, you could just leave the money in the account.
 The biggest advantage to this is that your money will continue to grow on a pre-tax basis.
 That can be a huge advantage over 20 or more years.
-The disadvantage is that you’ll be limited to the investment options offered within your plan.
-You also may be subject to higher fees to manage your money and will ultimately be required to take withdrawals when you turn 70 1/2.

-3. Roll it into an IRA.
+3. Roll the money into a self-directed IRA.

 Moving the money directly into an IRA has no tax consequences.
-And, once there, you’ll have more choices as to how you invest your money.
+And, once there, you’ll have more choices about investing your money.
 Some IRAs even allow you to invest in gold, silver or physical assets.
 And, like the 401k, your money will grow on a pre-tax basis.
-One disadvantage is that you’ll probably need to liquidate the assets you hold in your 401k and transfer them into the IRA as cash.

-4. Make regular withdrawals.
+4. Take regular distributions.

-Typically you’ll make them monthly or quarterly.
-You can adjust the amounts annually and you are not subject to withholding so you get to use all of your money until tax day.
-The advantage is a steady predictable income.
-The only disadvantage is that the value of your account gradually shrinks.
+Typically, you’ll make them monthly or quarterly.
+You can adjust the amounts annually and are not subject to withholding, so you get to use all of your money until tax day.

 5. Buy an annuity.

 You can use part or all of the money in your 401k to buy an annuity.
 Various types of annuities are available.
-Generally they’ll pay you a preset amount each month/year for the rest of your life.
+Generally, they’ll pay you a preset amount each month/year for the rest of your life.
 The predictable income is nice, but remember that even 3% inflation will double prices every 25 years.
 So your checks will buy a little less each year.
-The advantage is a predictable income stream.
-The disadvantage is (for fixed annuities) the amount that you can buy with that income will diminish as inflation raises prices (remember the $1 loaf of bread).

 Consider your options carefully.
 How you handle your 401k account when you retire is a major decision.
 It will affect your income for the rest of your life.

 It can also affect other financial affairs.
 For instance, creditors can’t access your 401k account, but in some cases, they could access an IRA.
-So if you’re heavily in debt a rollover to an IRA might be a bad idea.
+So, if you’re heavily in debt, a rollover to an IRA might be a bad idea.

 Your financial advisor can advise how your unique situation applies to the law and your 401k plan.
 You don’t want to make a bad decision.
 Some bad decisions cannot be undone.

-Reviewed January 2022
+Reviewed January 2024

 About the Author

-Gary Foreman is a former financial planner and purchasing manager who founded The Dollar Stretcher.com website and newsletters in 1996.
-He's the author of How to Conquer Debt No Matter How Much You Have and he's been featured in MSN Money, Yahoo Finance, Fox Business, The Nightly Business Report, US News Money, Credit.com and CreditCards.com.
+Gary Foreman is the former owner and editor of the After50Finances.com website and newsletter.
+He's been featured in MSN Money, Yahoo Finance, Fox Business, The Nightly Business Report, US News Money, Credit.com and CreditCards.com.

 Sign me up for a comfortable retirement!